As you may or not be aware, the Young Money Blog is a respectable but rosy-cheeked 6 and a half years old. That half year is very important, natch.

 Perhaps most shockingly, half of millennial households say they have net wealth of £700 or less – this compares to half of baby-boomers in the 65 to 74 year old age group (aka their mas and daws) who have £22,700 to their names.

 £700?!
 Seriously?!
 This amounts to less than 3 per cent of the average pay packet in the UK.
 The report admits these figures are subject to uncertainty as they come from a survey of households (namely the National Statistics’ Wealth and Assets Survey) and the figures are also a bit out of date (July 2012 to June 2014).
-This encompasses property wealth, pension wealth and the value of possessions, and I think there is lot of guesswork going on.
+I think there is lot of guesswork going on.
 After all, 38 per cent of millennials are said to own property.
 And who knows at any given time how much they’re worth…unless they’re Beyonce.

 I don’t.
 But I’m pretty sure I’ve got a bit more going on than £700, and the fact that many young people would put such a low value on their personal wealth speaks volumes.

 Recent significant world events such as the 9/11 terrorist attacks and the 2008 financial crises are seen as having a major impact on millennials’ socio-political outlook.
 For example… it is argued that millennials have experienced long term ‘scarring’ in the labour market by having the misfortune to enter the workforce at the height of the financial crises.

 This lack of confidence is surely reflected in the responses young people are providing about their net wealth.
 Auto-enrolment, for its many problems (and boy there are many), will definitely have upped that average personal wealth rate past £700 in recent times, but it’s invisible and people don’t feel that wealth is really “theirs”.

 And in a sense, they’re right – the money can’t be accessed till 55 at the earliest (and that looks increasingly optimistic as time wears on).